-STATE OF CALIFORNIA) COUNTY OF ORANGE) ss CITY OF DANA POINT)
+STATE OF CALIFORNIA) COUNTY OF ORANGE ) CITY OF DANA POINT ) ss

-I, Shayna Sharke, City Clerk of the City of Dana Point, California, do hereby certify that the foregoing is a true and correct copy of Ordinance No. 22, introduced at a regular meeting of the City Council held on the day of, 2022, and passed an adopted at a regular meeting held the day of, 2022, by the followin roll call vote:
+the foregoing is a true and co of the City of Dana Point, California, do hereby certify that rrect copy of Ordinance No. 22, introduced at a regular held on the day of, 2022, and passed and held the day of, 2022, by the following

 AYES: NOES: ABSENT: ABSTAIN:

 (SEAL)

+SHAYNA SHARKE

-SHAYNA SHARKE CITY CLERK
+CITY CLERK

-STATE OF CALIFORNIA) AFFIDAVIT OF POSTING COUNTY OF ORANGE) ss CITY OF DANA POINT AND PUBLISHING) SHAYNA SHARKE, being first duly sworn, deposes, and says: That she is the duly appointed and qualified City Clerk of the City of Dana Point; That in compliance with State Laws of the State of California, ORDINANCE NO. 22- being: AN ORDINANCE OF THE CITY COUNCIL OF THE CITY OF THE CITY OF DANA POINT CALIFORNIA, ADDING CHAPTER 9.72 TO THE CITY OF DANA POINT MUNICIPAL CODE REGULATING SINGLE FAMILY RESIDENTIAL DUPLEXES, ADDING CHAPTER 7.37 OF THE CITY OF DANA POINT MUNICIPAL CODE REGULATING URBAN LOT SPLITS. was published in summary in the Dana Point Times on the day of , 2022, and, in further compliance with City Resolution and the day of No. 91-10-08-1, on the day of , 2022, and the 2022, was caused to be posted in four (4) public places in the City of Dana Point, to wit: Dana Point City Hall Capistrano Beach Post Office Dana Point Post Office.
+STATE OF CALIFORNIA COUNTY OF ORANGE CITY OF DANA POINT ) ) ss ) AFFIDAVIT OF POSTING AND PUBLISHING SHAYNA SHARKE, being first duly sworn, deposes, and says: That she is the duly appointed and qualified City Clerk of the City of Dana Point; That in compliance with State Laws of the State of California, ORDINANCE NO. 22 being: AN ORDINANCE OF THE CITY COUNCIL OF THE CITY OF THE CITY OF DANA POINT CALIFORNIA, ADDING CHAPTER 9.72 TO THE CITY OF DANA POINT MUNICIPAL CODE REGULATING SINGLE FAMILY RESIDENTIAL DUPLEXES, ADDING CHAPTER 7.37 OF THE CITY OF DANA POINT MUNICIPAL CODE REGULATING URBAN LOT SPLITS. was published in summary in the Dana Point Times on the day of, 2022, and the day of, 2022, and, in further compliance with City Resolution No. 91-10-08-1, on the day of, 2022, and the day, 2022, was caused to be posted in four (4) public places in the City of Dana Point, to wit: Dana Point City Hall Capistrano Beach Post Office Dana Point Post Office.
 Dana Point Library SHAYNA SHARKE CITY CLERK Dana Point, California

-SUPPORTING DOCUMENT 2: Senate Bill 9 - Housing Development
+SUPPORTING DOCUMENT 3: Senate Bill 9 - Housing Development